icleal/Sparced-intro/README.md

 # How to run the SPARCED model on docker
 After all the prerequesites have been complete you are finally ready to run the sparced model.
-When that time click [this](https://youtu.be/TpziboQm0qs) link.
+[This link](https://youtu.be/TpziboQm0qs) will walk you through exactly how to do that.

+# How to run the SPARCED model on palmetto